shahin1290/my_portfolio/README.md

 As a visitor
 In order to see the social activities of the portfolio owner I would like to see social media links

+As a visitor
+In order to learn about the professional background of the portfolio owner I would like to see the academic background and work experiences